-Does COVID have you feeling overweight and out of shape?
+Did the pandemic leave you feeling overweight and out of shape?
 If so, you wouldn’t be alone.
-Just last week, even Gwyneth Paltrow admitted to struggling with weight gain during this pandemic.
+Even Gwyneth Paltrow admitted to struggling with weight gain during Covid.
 If you want to start feeling better today, I have just the fix for you.

 1. Take Up Resistance Training